Illustration d'un hippocampe tenant un coton-tige

 - Replacing single-use plastics with alternatives having less of an impact

-- Recycling sports equipment at the end of its life, and managing waste
+- Recycling sports equipment at its end of life, and managing waste.

-Through these studies, DECATHLON also aims to help create an international standard that will ultimately include plastic-use reduction objectives in a legal framework applying to all industry players.
+Through these studies, DECATHLON also aims to help create an international standard that will ultimately include plastic-use reduction objectives in a legal framework that applies to all industry players.

 To find out more about DECATHLON's commitments